Special Assistance Resource Teacher: Appointment

-The implementation of the first stage of the Special Assistance Program was only possible after further consultation and a signed agreement by the Minister of Educational Services the Hon.
-Norman Lacy with the VTU and the VPPA.
+The first stage of the Special Assistance Program was implemented after further consultation and a signed agreement by the Minister of Educational Services, the Hon.
+Norman Lacy, with the VTU and the VPPA.

-As a result, from the beginning of the 1981 school year SARTs were designated by their schools and appointed to the 575 primary schools with enrolments of greater than 300 pupils.
-They were mandated to establish the Special Assistance Program in their schools.
-The Education Department's Special Services Division and the Primary Division monitored the progress of the implementation and produced a number of evaluative reports that were presented to the Minister.
+From the beginning of the 1981-82 school year, SARTs were designated by their schools and appointed to the 575 primary schools with enrolments of greater than 300 pupils.
+These SARTs were mandated to establish the Special Assistance Program in their schools.
+The Education Department's Special Services Division and the Primary Division monitored progress and produced evaluative reports that were presented to the minister.

-From the beginning of the 1982 school year, schools with an enrolment of between 150 and 300 pupils designated and appointed a SART to carry out the role on a half-time basis.
-This resulted in and additional 302 primary schools in Victoria having a school based resource teacher, bringing the total to 877 schools.
-It was not planned to designate a SART at schools with less than 150 pupils.
-At such schools it was planned that the Principal or an appointed staff member would access services from the Special Assistance Resource Centres for children at these schools in need of such services.
+From the beginning of the 1982-83 school year, schools with an enrollment of between 150 and 300 pupils designated and appointed a SART to carry out the role on a part-time basis.
+This resulted in an additional 302 primary schools in Victoria having a school-based resource teacher, bringing the total to 877 schools.
+Designating a SART at schools with fewer than 150 pupils was not part of the plan.
+At such schools, it was intended that the principal or an appointed staff member would access Special Assistance Resource Centre services for children.